orbforge/orb-docs/docs/getting-started/what-is-orb.md

 # What is Orb?

-Orb is an intelligent app &amp; platform designed to help you understand and improve your internet connectivity.
+Orb is an intelligent app and platform designed to help you understand and improve your internet connectivity.
 Unlike traditional speed tests that provide only a momentary snapshot, Orb continuously monitors your network to give you a complete picture of your true internet experience, beyond just peak speed.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZkQqpeaJOKI?si=F7HkaAGgBkO0rsCt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <br />